anishathalye/ipr/README.md

 ## Organization

-This repository contains a Coq formalization of the theory of information-preserving refinement (IPR), including a proof of its transitivity, as well as several proof techniques for IPR.
+This repository contains a Rocq formalization of the theory of information-preserving refinement (IPR), including a proof of its transitivity, as well as several proof techniques for IPR.

 - `Common.v`, `Tactics.v`: basic definitions and tactics
 - `Machine.v`: state machines, traces, equivalence, and simulation-based proofs